 Coping, struggling, suffering, losing it.
 Though hardly a scientific classification of sleep deprivation stages, those words in that order paint a picture of what it can feel like as hours of sleep loss begin to add up over days or weeks.

-Taking into account the low energy, cognitive decline, and medical problems associated with sleep deprivation — the effects of mounting sleep loss are alarming.
+Taking into account the low energy, decline in cognitive function, and medical problems associated with even low-level sleep deprivation — the effects of mounting sleep loss are alarming.
 The good news?
 It is possible to catch up on sleep.

-In this article, we’ll explore the differences between acute sleep deprivation and chronic sleep deprivation and explain how the RISE app can help you adopt better sleep hygiene habits to reduce your sleep debt and increase your daytime energy levels.
+In this article, we’ll explain the different stages of sleep deprivation and explore the differences between acute sleep debt and chronic sleep debt .
+Plus, we’ll cover how the RISE app can help you adopt better sleep hygiene habits to reduce your sleep debt and increase your daytime energy levels.

-From irritability to extreme exhaustion, being deprived of sleep brings its own kind of misery.
-Used as a form of torture as far back as 17th century England, sleep deprivation was one of the "enhanced interrogation techniques" used at Guantanamo Bay starting in 2003.
+And while a little bit of sleep deprivation isn’t serious, getting too much can make you feel awful and take a toll on your physical health and mental health.
+In fact, sleep deprivation was used as a form of torture as far back as 17th century England and it was one of the "enhanced interrogation techniques" used at Guantanamo Bay starting in 2003.
 Detainees would commonly experience cognitive impairment followed by slurred speech and sometimes hallucinations and paranoia.

 But why does lack of sleep wreak such havoc and misery?
 It seems to be something akin to inadequate waste removal.
 In 2013, Dr. Maiken Nedergaard and her team at the University of Rochester Medical Center discovered a system that drains waste products from the brain.They named it the glymphatic system.
 It’s a cleanup system that’s most active during sleep and uses cerebrospinal fluid to flush away toxic byproducts that accumulate between cells.